-When you first launch ON1 HDR 2020, the main window will have two buttons in the center of the screen: Open Photos, which lets you open a set of bracketed photos for processing, and Batch Process, which you can use to perform an HDR operation on a folder full of bracketed image sets.
+When you first launch ON1 HDR 2021, the main window will have two buttons in the center of the screen: Open Photos, which lets you open a set of bracketed photos for processing, and Batch Process, which you can use to perform an HDR operation on a folder full of bracketed image sets.

-NOTE: Once you have created HDR photos with ON1 HDR, the bottom of the main startup screen will display a filmstrip of your most recently generated images; double-clicking on one of those files will open the image in HDR's Edit module.
+NOTE: Once you have created HDR photos with ON1 HDR, the bottom of the main startup screen will display a filmstrip of your most recently generated images; double-clicking one of those files will open it in the Edit module.